Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 SET CL=/Gd /W4 /Zl

-SET LINK=/ENTRY:mainCRTStartup /FIXED /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:Console
+SET LINK=/ENTRY:mainCRTStartup /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:CONSOLE

 CL.EXE streams:.c